Seyed Hossein Mousavian

-Seyed Hossein Mousavian (سید حسین موسویان, born 1957 in Kashan) is an Iranian policymaker and scholar who served on Iran's nuclear diplomacy team in negotiations with the EU and International Atomic Energy Agency.
-He currently resides in the United States, where he is a visiting research scholar at Princeton University.
+Seyed Hossein Mousavian (سید حسین موسویان, born in 1957 in Kashan) is an Iranian policymaker and scholar who served on Iran's nuclear diplomacy team in negotiations with the EU and International Atomic Energy Agency.
+He resides in the United States and was a visiting research scholar at Princeton University.

 Early life and education

 Mousavian was born in 1957 to a prosperous carpet-dealing family in Kashan, a major carpet-manufacturing center.
 His family had close ties to the Motalefeh, a religiously oriented revolutionary movement that dated back to the early 1960s and was eventually absorbed into the Islamic Republican Party (IRP).
 Mousavian studied at the Iran University of Science and Technology, as well as Sacramento City College and Sacramento State University in the United States.